 Student Success Center Writing Lab

 The Writing Lab is staffed by highly trained professional and peer tutors.
 Our Professional Tutors must have at least a bachelor’s degree though many have advanced degrees and experience as instructors at Rider.
 In addition to tutoring, they lead training sessions for our Student Writing Tutors.
 These Student Writing Tutors are highly qualified undergraduates who are specially trained to help students with the writing process.
 Many of the student writing tutors have successfully completed a semester-long course, Theories of Writing and Tutoring, and all of our tutors attend training before they can begin tutoring.
-Both Professional Tutors and Student Writing Tutors have the opportunity to earn certification and are encouraged to engage in on-going training through our internationally certified tutor training program.

 To make an appointment for assistance with writing, reading, study strategies, and/or ESL, please call 609-895-5640.